London Air Travel » British Airways » British Airways London Gatwick »

-British Airways has today, Monday 5 March 2018, unveiled images of its refurbished Boeing 777s which will operate on selected long-haul routes at London Gatwick from the summer of 2018.
+British Airways has today, Monday 5 March 2018, unveiled images of its refurbished Boeing 777-200 aircraft which will operate on all long-haul routes at London Gatwick from the end of 2019.

 When BA first announced the plan to densify its Boeing 777 fleet it said that 12 aircraft would be refurbished.
-BA has said today that 6 aircraft will be refurbished by the end of October this year.
+BA has said today that 6 aircraft will be refurbished by the end of October 2018.
 The refurbishment will continue in 2019.